 If you don’t know a Celebrant, ask your friends and family for suggestions.
 Celebrant reputations soon come to the surface in conversations and you can quickly work out which ones you would like to contact.
 If you don’t get any ‘leads’ from friends and family then check out advertising – Facebook, Yellow Pages, internet Google searches, Wedding Websites, radio, magazines.
 Results of this research will often give you the feel of who you would like to contact.

 What should you be looking for in these initial searches?

-Someone that you feel comfortable communicating with – emails, FB messages or phone call.
+Someone that you feel comfortable communicating with – emails, FB messages or phone calls.
 Do you feel that they have listened to you / read your message and are their answers are helpful?
-For me, the most important criteria is to have excellent communication between the Celebrant and the Couple.
+For me, the most important criterion is to have excellent communication between the Celebrant and the Couple.

 Flexibility and acceptance of other ideas – if you are thinking of doing something a little ‘different’ for your ceremony, talk to the Celebrant about this and find out how they feel about it.

 In a nutshell, when you are looking for a celebrant, do your homework so that you feel that you know lots about the person and what they may offer.
 Contact several celebrants and get a feel for which one is the one for you.
 Don’t make your decision in a hurry – take your time to make your decision about that very important person who is going to ensure that your wedding ceremony is uniquely yours and a lasting memory.